 A native of Lake Charles, Louisiana, Lane earned a Bachelor’s degree in Broadcast Journalism from Northwestern State University in 2008.

-Lane Luckie joined KLTV in 2012 as an anchor for Good Morning East Texas.
-A history buff, Lane sees journalism as an ideal opportunity to write the “first draft” of history as it happens.
+Lane is a huge history buff and sees journalism as an ideal opportunity to write the “first draft” of history as it happens.
 He hopes his passion for lifelong learning encourages others to take an interest in knowing their community.
 Everyone has a story and he promises to do his best to tell each one fairly.

-Much of his spare time is spent exploring new destinations, photographing people and places along the way.
+Much of his spare time is spent traveling to new destinations, photographing people and places along the way.
 He’s an avid college sports fan and never passes up an opportunity to embarrass himself on the golf course.

 “The best stories are often the ones you tell us about.
 What’s bugging you?
 Who deserves recognition?
 How can I help you tear through a complex issue?
 If you’re talking about it with friends and family, consider including me in the conversation.
 Feel free to contact me, here.